Creating Remote Schedule for Your Project Team

 Multitasking hurts everyone, and it’s worse for remote employees.
 Your team members are likely distracted by numerous domestic activities and may be tempted to juggle them alongside work.

 As it turns out, doing more than one thing at a time divides your attention and causes mistakes.
 It also results in significant cognitive decline.
-According to a 2019 study, switching between tasks impairs memory and causes significant decline in cognitive performance.

 That’s where you come in as a manager.
 Ensure you always encourage your team members to focus on one thing at a time.
 Advise them to use dedicated home offices and work within a specific period.